Agile Board Settings

 Determines which field is used to display estimations on the board.
 You can only select from fields that store a

 Determines which field is factored into the calculations on the burndown chart.
 This helps you track deviations from the activities that are planned at the beginning of the sprint.

 This setting is optional.
 If you choose not to track original estimation values for issues in your projects, the burndown is calculated using current estimation values only.

 Like the current estimation, you can only select a field that stores a

 Sets the default value for the Type field when you add a card to the board.
 This option is only displayed when swimlanes are enabled and identified by Issues.

 Differentiates cards on the board by project or based on the value of a selected custom field.
-The default setting applies the colors scheme used by the Priority field.
+The default setting applies the color scheme used by the Priority field.

-Reveals a set of controls that let you customize the fields presentation.
+Reveals a set of controls that let you customize the field presentation.

 Show colors for other custom fields

 Toggles the presentation of color-coded visual indicators for the custom fields that are visible on each card.